 Can (and often does) overlap with Cute 'em Up.
 Usually unrelated to Platform Hell - most of these games are consistent about following their own rules and don't depend on cruel surprises.

 Please note that this trope is for games where there are a remarkably high number of bullets on the screen.
-It is not a catch-all term for the shoot-em-up genre, and just because a shmup is Nintendo Hard does NOT mean it is a Bullet Hell game.
+It is not a catch-all term for the shoot-em-up genre, although most Bullet Hells are sister-classed as shoot-em-ups, and just because a shmup is Nintendo Hard does NOT mean it is a Bullet Hell game.
 By the same token, a Bullet Hell game doesn't have to be Nintendo Hard, though most of them are.

 Known Bullet Hell shooters:

 Recca, the Ur Example.
 On NES.
 It goes even more hellish in the Zanki Attack mode, where enemies explode into four or so suicide bullets when destroyed, especially when they come in waves of ten to twenty.
 The main difference between Recca and most of the examples in this page, is that the bullets fill the screen ANDthey are absurdly fast.

 Batsugun, one of Toaplan's last games before they closed in 1994, is the Trope Maker.
 In fact, several members of Toaplan formed these companies after their closure: Cave (formed from the Batsugun team), 8ing/Raizing, Takumi, and Gazelle.